ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 A camel was able to carry three hundred pounds and go days without water.
 The camel gave milk to her herders.
 One camel was able to go ten days without drinking.
 During the days of Jesus, the Nabateans of the desert used camel caravans to gain wealth by trading.
 Nabatean caravans may have transported incense, spice, pearls, and gold from Arabia in the south to Petra, Gaza, Damascus, Palmyra, Babylonia and parts in between.

-While in Jerusalem, Jesus was rebuking some of the religious teachers of his day:
+While in Jerusalem, Jesus was rebuking some of the religious teachers of his day: Matthew 23:24 (WEB) You blind guides, who strain out a gnat, and swallow a camel!

-A depiction of one straining a gnat out of water and eating a whole camel like a glutton to bring the disease of obesity upon oneself.
-There is some probability the original text might have been "strain out a gnat, but swallow like a camel(?)".
+The passage above seems like a description of someone straining a gnat out of water before drinking it, then erring in eating a whole camel like a glutton.
+There is some probability the original text might have been "you strain out a gnat, but swallow like a camel(?)."
 Jews were not allowed to eat camels and Jesus' audience was usually Jewish.
-By law the camel was unclean as it did not have a split hoof even though it "chewed the cud."
+By Jewish law camel meat is unclean as it does not have a split hoof even though it "chews the cud" (Leviticus 11:1-8).
 It was not kosher to "swallow a camel."
+Drinking too much water may lead to blindness or death.
+Under normal circumstances one should not guzzle like a thirsty camel filling up after being without a drink in a week.
+A no salt added or low sodium diet may reduce excessive thirst.

 Parable of the Mustard Seed